noaa-nwfsc/VRAPCpp/README.md

 * Martin: Add totAEQmort to RunSims2C().
 I have defined at top.
 But simFish() needs to be altered to return it.
 See changes to RunSims2R().

+* I did not do the BYHR SummaryStats.
+I wasn't sure anyone used them and didn't want to add a bunch more code.

 ## Running a demo of the VRAP 1.0 emmulation

 ```
 setwd("vignette_files")
 out = Main.VRAP1("tmp.rav")
+out = Main.VRAP1("tmp.rav", version="C")
 ```
-That will run `tmp.rav` through Main() and make all the VRAP 1.0 output files.
+That will run `tmp.rav` through Main.VRAP1() and make all the VRAP 1.0 output files.
+Note, Martin needs to add totAEQmort to `simFish()` before this will run.